zorko-io/zorko-designer/CONTRIBUTING.md

  Application consist within next layers

 1. Presenter - control access to state data structures read/modification operations
 1. Slices -  modules  provide immutable reducer and actions to manipulate within app state slice
  1. Selectors - modules with read only access to all app state, provides caching functionality
  1. Components - 'dummy' components, which has no relations for `Slices` and `Selectors`, just pure react components
  1. Containers - react components connected to store, actions hardly use `Selectors`

 #### Presenters

-Classes around plain state object used by application root state, their propose is to incapsulate read/update operations over plain state object, so any consumers can do state changes without burden of data massaging object directly.
+Classes around plain state object used by application root state, their propose is to encapsulate update operations over plain state objects, so any consumers can do state changes without burden of data massaging plain object directly.

 Main consumers of presenters in applications are `Reducers`, secondary consumers are `Selectors`